 - 1 teaspoon kosher salt

-- Marinade Put all marinade ingredients into a blender or food processor and process 30 seconds to a minute, until smooth.
+- Make the BBQ sauce/marinade Put all marinade ingredients into a blender or food processor and process 30 seconds to a minute, until smooth.
 Set aside.

 - Pre-cook ribs Method 1: If you have a steamer, bring water to a boil under the steamer rack.
 Add ribs to steamer basket, cover and steam for 20 minutes.
 Method 2: For oven-steming, preheat oven to 325ºF.
 Line a large glass baking pan with foil.
 Add ribs, curved side up.
 Pour 1½ cups water into the pan under the ribs.
 Cover pan tightly with foil.
 Steam ribs in middle of the oven for 1 hour.
 Try to keep a little space between the ribs so they steam evenly. (you may need two pans to fit all the ribs)